-The environment -- climate, geography, availability of food, pollution -- dictates the types of birds that breed in or migrate through Southeast Michigan.
-If you are thinking of birding in Southeast Michigan, you'll find plenty of opportunity as the area's deciduous forests, rivers and lakes cater to several broad categories of birds, including shore birds, wading birds, waterfowl, birds of prey, and perching/songbirds.
+The environment—climate, geography, availability of food, and pollution—dictates the types of birds that breed in or migrate through Southeast Michigan.
+If you are thinking of birding in Southeast Michigan, you'll find plenty of opportunities as the area's deciduous forests, rivers, and lakes cater to several broad categories of birds.
+Categories you will find include shorebirds, wading birds, waterfowl, birds of prey, and perching/songbirds.
 You may also spot a species or two of birds that are rare for the area.

 Best Locations for Birding